AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 ---
-title: "Secure Your [!DNL Commerce] Account"
+title: Secure Your [!DNL Commerce] Account
-description: "Learn how to use two-factor authentication to secure your [!DNL Commerce] account."
+description: Learn how to use two-factor authentication to secure your [!DNL Commerce] account.
+exl-id: 4847b5cb-a93a-40d0-8c31-c30afa27c0ce
 ---
 # Secure Your [!DNL Commerce] Account